Scheme details

-The scheme will improve access into Colwick Country Park for pedestrians, wheelchair users and cyclists, as well as making the paths within the park more accessible.
-It will also provide a connection to the new pedestrian / cycle bridge over the River Trent, which is being constructed at Trent Basin in 2024.
+Colwick Country Park is one of Nottingham’s most beautiful and popular parks, with its large lake, woodland, marina and wildlife areas and is now more accessible than ever, will also providing a connection to the new pedestrian / cycle bridge over the River Trent, which is being constructed at Trent Basin.

 Phase 1: Improving western access into Colwick Park